Spring 2023 weather forecast in Greenville, SC

 GVL_Spring_Flowers_MAR2023

-We know the question on your mind, Greenvillians — will the unseasonably warm weather continue into spring?
-Thanks to the National Oceanic and Atmospheric Administration’s Climate Prediction Center, we know what temperatures and precipitation trends to expect in our city for April, May, and June.
+We know the question on your mind, Greenvillians — how warm will it be this spring?
+Thanks to the National Oceanic and Atmospheric Administration’s Climate Prediction Center, we know what temperatures and precipitation trends to expect in our city for March, April, May, and June.
 While exact weather conditions typically can’t be predicted more than a week in advance, here’s a seasonal outlook to help you prepare for what spring will bring.

 🌡️ Temperature